Food & Drink in Valletta

 Noni Restaurant Guide

-A practical guide to Noni in Valletta: opening hours (as listed by the restaurant), what kind of experience it is, and how to plan it as your special dinner night.
+A practical guide to Noni in Valletta: opening hours (as listed by the restaurant), what kind of experience it is, and how to plan it as a special dinner.

 Rubino Restaurant Guide

-A guide to Rubino in Valletta: official opening hours, what kind of atmosphere to expect, and how to plan it as a classic ‘old-school’ dinner pick in the city core.
+A guide to Rubino in Valletta: official opening hours, what atmosphere to expect, and how to plan it as a classic ‘old-school’ dinner pick in the city core.

 Under Grain Restaurant Guide

-A guide to Under Grain in Valletta: opening hours, dress code and age policy (as listed by the restaurant), and how to plan it as your ‘special night’ in the city.
+A guide to Under Grain in Valletta: opening hours, dress code and age policy (as listed by the restaurant), and how to plan it as your ‘special night’.